 Set clientObj = ##class(HS.FHIRServer.RestClient.HTTP).CreateInstance("MyFHIR.HTTP.Service") Do clientObj.SetRequestFormat("JSON") Do clientObj.SetResponseFormat("JSON")

 Once the FHIR client class has been instantiated and the request and response formats set, the application can call methods that correspond to the FHIR interactions they want to perform on the server.
-To explore the FHIR interaction methods, including signatures, that are available to a FHIR client, refer to the HS.FHIRServer.RestClient.Base Class Reference.
+To explore the FHIR interaction methods, including signatures, that are available to a FHIR client, refer to HS.FHIRServer.RestClient.BaseOpens in a new tab in the Class Reference.
 Note that FHIR interactions that allow conditional actions have two different methods.
 For example, your application can call Update or ConditionalUpdate depending on whether the update interaction is conditional.

 The data type of the payload that is passed as an argument is determined by the type of FHIR client that has been instantiated.